safdar-azeem/commit-master/README.md

 5 = maximum commits per day
 ```

 The command automatically calculates how many days are required based on the number of changed files.
+Scheduling ignores the existing `HEAD` commit timestamp and only uses historical dates up through the current time, so a recent latest commit does not reduce capacity.

 For example, 58 file changes with a limit of 5 commits per day will be distributed across 12 days.
+With 119 changes and `gitspan 10 5`, the range expands to 24 days.

 ## Copy Changed File Paths